edubart/forkmon/README.md

 * File descriptor offset are shared between processes (a `fork()` behavior), and this can be problematic for applications that keep files open instead of caching them in memory.

+## Troubleshooting

+In case you get the error ``[forkmon] failed to initialize inotify` then is probably because too many inotify instances are active, then try to increase this limit with `sudo sysctl -w user.max_inotify_instances=1024` or kill any zombie processes of the application (in edge cases can happen).

 ## Implementation details